OS-EDA/Course/Chapter_05_PDK_Examination/c05_training.md

 ## 2. Load example GDS

-* Search for the final GDS from your example run and load it into Klayout
+* Search for the final GDS from your example run and load it into Klayoutv

 ### 2. Load example GDS